phy1um/coding.tommarks.xyz/src/blog/2022-train-travel.md

 ---
-title: Train Travel, Making Art
+title: Art Trip 2022
 date: 2022-08-04
 author: Tom Marks
 ...

-## My Art Trip, 2022
+## The Travelling Artist

 In late July I was fortunate to have a week and a half between jobs, so I took the chance to escape the city.
 I was pretty run down from 2.5 years of working through lockdowns and health issues, and all of my time off since 2020